Downer + Sword GRC

 The success of the framework and its implementation is clearly measurable in the results.
-Downer has seen more that 50% improvements on its Safety Interface Agreement (SIA) programe.
-Aligning processes with the latest regulatory requirements and monitoring performance with potential risks identified, has enabled the company to support facilities and projects to meet its customer requirements and statutory audits.
+Downer has seen more than 50% improvements on its Safety Interface Agreement (SIA) programme.
+Aligning processes with the latest regulatory requirements and monitoring performance with potential risks identified has enabled the company to support facilities and projects to meet its customer requirements and statutory audits.

 The Risk team identified this situation and that safety risks were being treated as individual, discreet risks, with no benchmarking of controls or actions, understanding of the risk drivers, or how these might be connected to other parts of the enterprise.

-This formed the basis for creating the Downer SHREQ framework, recognizing and valuing that local knowledge was key to developing the framework across the business.
+This formed the basis for creating the Downer SHREQ framework, recognising and valuing that local knowledge was key to developing the framework across the business.

 The company’s new approach moved from site-based paper documentation to a system that could develop local expertise to be shared nationally.
 Active Risk Manager enables the management of all risk across all business areas.